-- Balance penalties with deterrence, education, and voluntary compliance. - Scale penalties to the severity of the violation. - Avoid disproportionate burden on small property owners or vulnerable communities.
+- Some of the top concerns noted by community members during outreach activities include unclear maintenance responsibilities, infrastructure conflicts, and poor tree care. - Balance penalties with deterrence, education, and voluntary compliance. - Scale penalties to the severity of the violation. - Avoid disproportionate burden on small property owners or vulnerable communities.